Services & Student Support

 We are committed to providing an environment in which all students are given a reasonable opportunity to learn and work to their full potential.
 In compliance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, the College will provide reasonable accommodations for students with known disabilities.
 Student Disability Services staff will work with each qualified student to design an individualized and confidential Student Support Plan and to coordinate accommodations throughout the academic term.
 Additional information is available here.

 The transition to college can be very difficult and the SSC wants to support your steps to do your best each semester.
 There are times where you may struggle early in the semester and without appropriate support, you may not do well within or outside the classroom.
-If the center is notified, you will receive outreach from the SSC staff and campus partners for in-class performance (class absence, academic assistance, mid-semester grades, desire to transfer) and out-of-class behavior concerns.
+If the center is notified, you will receive outreach from the SSC staff and campus partners for in-class performance (class absence, academic assistance, mid-semester grades) and out-of-class behavior concerns.

 Employers want to see several internship and work experiences prior to you graduating from College.
 Internships provide you a wealth of experience, skills, and new knowledge to benefit your career decision-making process and your professional network.
 Many academic programs (majors) will have opportunities to gain class credit for internship experiences.
 Meet with SSC staff, your faculty advisor, and faculty mentors to discuss internship opportunities.
-You’re always encouraged to participate in an internship either for credit or not-for-credit.
+You’re always encouraged to participate in an internship either for-credit or not-for-credit.
 Our students often choose to earn course credit through an internship in the summer.
 Contact the Student Success Center for more information.
 Internship opportunities are also listed on YHC Connect throughout the year.

 We’re always looking for competent and energetic students to serve as peer tutors and student workers.
 As a peer leader in the SSC, you will build meaningful relationships with students, serve others in your work, and gain skills and leadership needed for future careers and experiences.
 Check out the "This Week @ YHC" e-newsletter, follow us on Instagram, and like us on Facebook to gain access to application materials throughout the year, as available.